Luca Lombardi (footballer): Pescara

 On 13 July 2022, Lombardi joined Serie C side Pescara, alongside teammate Daniele Sommariva, as part of a swap deal involving Alessandro Sorrentino moving the other way.

 Loan to Alessandria

 On 12 August 2022, he joined Alessandria on loan.

+Pineto

+On 26 July 2023, Lombardi signed a two-year contract with Pineto, freshly promoted to Serie C.

 Personal life

 Lombardi's father, Massimo, is a football coach.